Bobby Blizzard

-Bobby Blizzard (born March 22, 1980 in Hampton, Virginia) is an American football coach and former tight end most recently serving as the assistant offensive coordinator and running backs coach for the Dallas Renegades.
+Bobby Blizzard (born March 22, 1980) is an American college football coach and former tight end.
+He is the wide receivers coach for Hampton University, a position he has held since 2023.
 He originally signed with the Pittsburgh Steelers as a college free agent out of North Carolina in 2004.
 Blizzard has also been a member of the Arizona Cardinals, Baltimore Ravens, and the Cincinnati Bengals.

 Early years

 Blizzard attended Hampton High School in Virginia, where he was a two-sport start in football and basketball.

 In football, he was a two-time All-American.
 As a senior, he was rated the #1 tight end in the nation, the #3 player in the state of Virginia, and #14 player overall in the Top 100 players in the country.
 Under head coach Mike Smith, Blizzard helped his team win three state championships and national championships as he lost only two games as a high schooler.
 Teammates of Blizzard's included future NFL players Ronald Curry, the #1 player in the state and the Gatorade National Football Player of the Year, and Marques Hagans, plus Canadian Football League player Almondo Curry.

 Blizzard was also a two-time All-State basketball player, averaging 18.8 PPG, 10.3 rebounds per game, and 3 assists.
 He was one of Virginia's top basketball players in the state his junior and senior year as Hampton won a state championship in 1997.
 Ronald Curry was also a teammate of his in basketball, where Curry was the #1 player in the state of Virginia and McDonald's All-American.

 Blizzard left high school as a 4-time State Champion (3-time State Champion and 2-time National Champion in football, 1 State Champion in basketball).